 Largo is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 84,948 people and 31 constituent neighborhoods, Largo is the 31st largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Largo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Largo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Largo who work in office and administrative support (15.91%), sales jobs (12.49%), and management occupations (8.76%).
+Unlike some cities, Largo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Largo are a mix of both white- and blue-collar jobs.
+Overall, Largo is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Largo who work in office and administrative support (16.23%), sales jobs (12.06%), and management occupations (8.62%).

 Also of interest is that Largo has more people living here who work in computers and math than 95% of the places in the US.

 Largo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The citizens of Largo are slightly better educated than the national average of 21.84% for all cities and towns, with 23.12% of adults in Largo having a bachelor's degree or advanced degree.

 The per capita income in Largo in 2018 was $29,001, which is middle income relative to Florida and the nation.
 This equates to an annual income of $116,004 for a family of four.
 However, Largo contains both very wealthy and poor people as well.